Professional Judgements

 • A letter explaining the student’s circumstances and the current living situation

-• A letter from the student’s teacher, counselor, medical professional, social worker, or clergy who can verify the student’s situation
+• A letter from the student’s teacher, counselor, medical professional, social worker, or clergy who can verify the student’s situation - Please ask the Financial Aid Director if you are unsure of what documentation to provide.

-• Court documentation or police reports
+• Court documentation or police reports if applicable.

 Cloud County Community College follows federal guidelines which state that aid administrators cannot use Professional Judgment to consider a student Independent solely on the basis of the student being “self supporting”, not living with their parent(s), and/or taxes being independently filed from their parent(s)/not claimed on a parent's tax return.